LeMuffinMan/Muffinette/README.md

 # 🧁 Muffinette - A MiniCLI for a MiniTester for a MiniShell

 Muffinette is a suite of Bash scripts I’m developing using a Test-Driven Development (TDD) approach as part of my preparation for the 42 minishell project.

-It includes core features to streamline testing, along with advanced functionalities to deepen my understanding of system programming and Bash scripting—all while having fun along the way!
+It includes core features to streamline testing, along with advanced functionalities written to explore CLI possibilites and deepen my understanding of system programming and Bash scripting.

+I hope Muffinette will help you to whip up the perfect minishell recipe!

+NOTE : I'm stil working on Muffinette, don't blindly trust it and please let me know if you find any bugs or issues

 ---
 ## Table of Contents